Jewish exodus from the Muslim world: Comparison with the Palestinians' Nakba

-Criticism of Jewish Naqba narrative in Israel
+Israeli criticism of the Jewish Nakba narrative

 Iraqi-born Ran Cohen, a former member of the Knesset, said: "I have this to say: I am not a refugee.
 I came at the behest of Zionism, due to the pull that this land exerts, and due to the idea of redemption.
 Nobody is going to define me as a refugee."
 Yemeni-born Yisrael Yeshayahu, former Knesset speaker, Labor Party, stated: "We are not refugees.
 [Some of us] came to this country before the state was born.
 We had messianic aspirations."
 And Iraqi-born Shlomo Hillel, also a former speaker of the Knesset, Labor Party, claimed: "I do not regard the departure of Jews from Arab lands as that of refugees.
 They came here because they wanted to, as Zionists."

 Historian Tom Segev stated: "Deciding to emigrate to Israel was often a very personal decision.
 It was based on the particular circumstances of the individual's life.
 They were not all poor, or 'dwellers in dark caves and smoking pits'.
 Nor were they always subject to persecution, repression or discrimination in their native lands.
 They emigrated for a variety of reasons, depending on the country, the time, the community, and the person."

-Iraqi-born Israeli historian Avi Shlaim, speaking of the wave of Iraqi Jewish migration to Israel, concludes that, even though Iraqi Jews were "victims of the Israeli-Arab conflict", Iraqi Jews aren't refugees, saying "nobody expelled us from Iraq, nobody told us that we were unwanted."
+Iraqi-born Israeli historian Avi Shlaim, speaking of the wave of Iraqi Jewish migration to Israel, concludes that, even though Iraqi Jews were "victims of the Israeli-Arab conflict", Iraqi Jews are not refugees, saying "nobody expelled us from Iraq, nobody told us that we were unwanted."
 He restated that case in a review of Martin Gilbert's book, In Ishmael's House.

 Yehuda Shenhav has criticized the analogy between Jewish emigration from Arab countries and the Palestinian exodus.
 He also says "The unfounded, immoral analogy between Palestinian refugees and Mizrahi immigrants needlessly embroils members of these two groups in a dispute, degrades the dignity of many Mizrahi Jews, and harms prospects for genuine Jewish-Arab reconciliation."
 He has stated that "the campaign's proponents hope their efforts will prevent conferral of what is called a 'right of return' on Palestinians, and reduce the size of the compensation Israel is liable to be asked to pay in exchange for Palestinian property appropriated by the state guardian of 'lost' assets."